SoftwareVerde/bitcoin-cash-specification/protocol/slp/slp.md

 Simple Ledger Protocol (SLP) is one of the most prevalent token systems on Bitcoin Cash.
 SLP employs a “colored coins” design that associates token amounts with BCH [transaction](/protocol/blockchain/transaction) outputs.
-The first output of an SLP transaction will utilize the OP_RETURN opcode to include a message in a predefined format to annotate the amount of SLP tokens associated with each transaction output in the same transaction.
+An SLP transaction will untilize a [data output](/protocol/blockchain/transaction/locking-script#data-output) to include a message in one of four predefined formats to annotate the SLP transaction information associated with each transaction output in the same transaction.
-The message returned by OP_RETURN are from one of four predefined formats: [GENESIS](/protocol/slp/genesis), [MINT](protocol/slp/mint), [SEND](/protocol/slp/send), and [COMMIT](/protocol/slp/commit).
+The predefined formats include: [GENESIS](/protocol/slp/genesis), [MINT](protocol/slp/mint), [SEND](/protocol/slp/send), and [COMMIT](/protocol/slp/commit).
 The GENESIS message defines the SLP token and issues the first batch of tokens.
 The MINT message issues further batches of tokens.
 The SEND message denotes the number of tokens sent to each output.